Get Schooled

 Change in Financial Circumstances Appeal Form: How Does it Work?

-If your family’s financial circumstances have changed since you received your financial aid award letter from your college, resulting in a need for more aid, you may be eligible to complete a change in financial circumstances appeal form.
-But what does change in circumstances mean and how does this form work?
+If your family’s financial circumstances changed since the tax year you reported on your FAFSA, you may be eligible to complete a change in financial circumstances appeal form once you receive your financial aid award letters from colleges.
+But what does a change in financial circumstances mean, and how does this form work?
 We break it down!

 (Lee este artículo en español aquí!)